cakephp/debug_kit/README.md

 		...
 	}

 Notice that custom panels are required to subclass the `DebugPanel` class.
+Panels can define the `css` and `javascript` properties to include additional CSS or javascript on the page.
+Both properties should be an array.

+	class MyCustomPanel extends DebugPanel {
+		public $javascript = array(
+			'/my_plugin/js/custom_panel.js'
+		);
+	}

 ### Callbacks